External trade in goods

 The external trade statistics provide information about the value and volume of goods traded – imports and exports – between the euro area as a whole and countries outside the euro area.
-This means EU Member States that have not adopted the euro, like the United Kingdom, as well as the euro area’s main trading partners outside the EU, such as Japan, Switzerland and the United States.
+This means EU Member States that have not adopted the euro, like Denmark, as well as the euro area’s main trading partners outside the EU, such as Japan, Switzerland and the United States.

 The external trade statistics are presented by product group and main trading partners, and measured both in terms of value and as indices of volume and unit value.

 Trade statistics value imports on a c.i.f. basis (including cost of transit, insurance and freight up to the importer’s border) and exports on an f.o.b. basis (free on board at the exporter’s border).

 Product groupings (13 in total) are shown in two aggregate classifications.